kokjinsam/devhunt/README.md

-# React Native Mantra
+# DevHunt

-A simple app to demonstrate how React Native can be fit into Mantra.
+An app to demonstrate how React Native can be fit into Mantra.
 The app idea is inspired by [Andrew H Farmer](http://andrewhfarmer.com/starter-project/).

 **this repo is built for only android.
 Feel free to add ios**